What is the difference between an asylum seeker and a refugee?

 A new AIRE (the Advice, Issue Reporting and Eligibility) contract has also been awarded to Migrant Help.
 Migrant Help have previously been providing a more limited form of advice and guidance support to asylum seekers under a separate contract with the Home Office.

-Migrant Help will begin to provide services under AIRE in London from July 2019.
+Migrant Help began in July 2019 to provide services under AIRE in London.
 Some asylum seekers choose to only receive subsistence payments and not accommodation support from the Home Office (1233 in London); this service is available to them too.

-The AIRE service will provide advice and guidance to service users on the asylum process and their rights, and signpost to different services.
-It will also provide asylum seekers with a single point of contact, independent from the accommodation providers and the Home Office, to report issues.
+The AIRE service provides advice and guidance to service users on the asylum process and their rights, and signposts to different services.
+It provides asylum seekers with a single point of contact, independent from the accommodation providers and the Home Office, to report issues.
 Key features of the new support include:

 - A single point of contact.
 Service users will be able to contact via telephone, email and webchat.
 Translators will be available